FIrepo/RNN-MelodyGen/README.md

       run(mode='file')
       -Note: New midi will overwrite the old one.

-*     You can modify parameters to make it perform well, such as size of network.
+*     You can modify parameters to make it perform well, such as the size of network.
-      Parameters of network->run.py (size,iteration)
-      Parameters of generating midi->songbird.py (speed,length)
+      Every modifiable parameter is clearly stated in annotations.
+Feel free to play with them.